1924 Republican National Convention

 The 1924 Republican National Convention was held in Cleveland, Ohio, at the Public Auditorium, from June 10 to 12.

 Incumbent President Calvin Coolidge was nominated for a full term and went on to win the general election.
-The convention nominated Illinois Governor Frank Orren Lowden for vice president on the second ballot, but he declined the nomination.
+The convention nominated former Illinois Governor Frank Orren Lowden for vice president on the second ballot, but he declined the nomination.
 The convention then selected Charles G. Dawes.
 Also considered for the nomination was Senator Charles Curtis of Kansas, a future vice president.

 Delegates

 For this convention the method of allocating delegates changed in order to reduce the overrepresentation of the South.
 This effort proved only partly successful as Southern delegates proved to be more overrepresented than they had been in 1916 or 1920, though they were not as overrepresented as they had been in 1912 and earlier.

-There were 120 women delegates, 11% of the total.
+There were 120 female delegates, 11% of the total.
 The Republican National Committee approved a rule providing for a national committeeman and a national committeewoman from each state.

 Ku Klux Klan presence

-The head of the KKK, Imperial Wizard Hiram Wesley Evans, was in the city for the convention but maintained a low public profile.
+The head of the Ku Klux Klan, Imperial Wizard Hiram Wesley Evans, was in the city for the convention but maintained a low public profile.
 Time featured Evans in a cover photograph in conjunction with an article about the organization's role in the Republican convention, dubbing it "the Kleveland Konvention."
 As with the 1924 Democratic National Convention, some delegates supported adding a condemnation of the Ku Klux Klan by name into the party platform, but they lacked enough support to bring their proposed language to a vote.